Plemi/manageiq-sui-oidc-docker-poc/README.md

 Please be aware that these forks only work with the *Hammer* branch of ManageIQ.

-To dig deeper into the changes made in the MIQ components, you can have a look into this 2 main commits:
+To have an overview of the changes made in the MIQ components, you can take a look into this 2 main commits:

 https://github.com/Plemi/manageiq-ui-service/commit/249af259fe32bc48a7aefe752536c909cf909280
 https://github.com/Plemi/manageiq-api/commit/47af2f6346228b92e71f4ff6e9937f9111643988